 Alternatives: Use notebooks with digital pen/signing capabilities.
 If you decide to use a Tablet, purchase a suitable keyboard accessory to make typing easier.

 Our Mobile app will run on iPad and Android devices because it's web-based, although the proportions will look odd on such a large screen.
-Also see Supplemental Services - Mobile Applications.
+Also see Mobile Applications Supplemental Services.

 There are software products available for remote connection to one of your office computers over an iPad or Android.
 The Remote Access page covers some of these products, but there are others.